David-OConnor/pyflow/README.md

 - Installing global CLI tools
 - The lock file is missing some info like hashes
 - Adding a dependency via the CLI with a specific version constraint, or extras.
+- Install packages from a local `wheel` directly.
+In the meanwhile, you can use a `path` dependency of the unpacked wheel.
 - Dealing with multiple-installed-versions of a dependency that uses importlib or dynamic imports
 - Install Python on Mac